-The first plus in this pack is the “White Labeling”.
+The first asset in this pack is the “White Labeling”.
 This allows you to replace the words Page Builder, Beaver Builder, and the Beaver Builder logo with your company name/logo on the administration.

-The second characteristic is multi-site.
-You can configure all your multi-site settings in the same place, and apply them to each site (the Pro version requires you to make your settings on each site, individually).
+The second characteristic is the multi-site.
+You can configure all your multi-site settings in the same place, and apply them to each website (the Pro version requires you to make your settings on each site, individually).

-This extension, more recent, is little highlighted on the Beaver Builder site.
-However, it is a very powerful add-on that allows you to create your own headers/footers and page templates thanks to the drag-and-drop interface of the Page Builder.
+This plugin, more recent, is little highlighted on the Beaver Builder site.
+However, it is a very powerful add-on that allows you to create your own headers/footers, archive pages, 404 pages and other page templates on your entire site thanks to the drag-and-drop interface of the Page Builder.